AI-sandbox/PopGenAdapt/README.md

 - `x`: of shape `(n_samples, n_snps)`, containing the SNPs, encoded as `0`, `1`, `2`
 - `y`: of shape `(n_samples,)`, containing the phenotypes, encoded as `0`, ..., `n_classes - 1`

 The .npz file for unlabeled data should contain only the `x` array.
+Note that regression tasks are not supported.

 Then, create a dataset configuration file in JSON format with the same structure as the following example, but with your own paths: